clangupc/clangupc.github.io/clang-upc_/index.md

 {% include JB/setup %}

 The Clang UPC compiler (aka cupc) is a compiler for the [UPC](http://upc-lang.org) language.
-C99.
-Depending on how it is configured, it can be target multiple UPC runtime library implementations.
-However, this document is focused primarily on building for use with by [Berkeley UPC](https://upc.lbl.gov).
+Depending on how it is configured, it can target multiple UPC runtime library implementations.
+However, this document is focused primarily on building CUPC for use with [Berkeley UPC](https://upc.lbl.gov).
 When properly configured, Berkeley UPC's `upcc` compiler driver will invoke Clang UPC transparently and link with its runtime library.